-Literature, such as Al-Najjar and Hussainey (2009) recognizes firm size as a crucial factor that influences corporate dividend policy.
-Others, such as Ho (2003), argue that large-sized companies have more ability to pay dividends, rather than smaller-sized ones.
+Literature, such as Al-Najjar and Hussainey (2009), recognizes firm size as a crucial factor which influences corporate dividend policy.
+Others such as Ho (2003) argue that large-sized companies have more ability to pay dividends, rather than smaller-sized ones.
 This is consistent with Aivazian et al. (2003) who compounded that the larger firms have easy access to the financial market for possible project financing, compared to smaller firms; therefore, payment of dividend may not be a serious constraint because they are not faced with financial limits when it comes to financial potential profitable investments.
-This view is in line with Addedeji (1998), who appreciates the ability of large firms to secure easily and cheaply external financial sources for funding new projects.
-These arguments result into the following propositions:
+This view is in line with Adedeji (1998) who appreciates the ability of large firms to secure easily and cheaply external financial source for funding new projects.